 Here’s a sneak peek at how the future of financial technology is shaping up, and what a year it’s been.

-Agility, innovation and speed have earned their place in the FinTech dictionary of words that have been most used to describe the response in our industry to the sheer scale and pace of change that we have all seen.
+Agility, innovation and speed have earned their place in the FinTech dictionary.
+These words describe the response in our industry to the sheer scale and pace of change that we have all seen.

 What else is shaping the future of FinTech?

-Let’s take a look at 11 statistics which give us a glimpse at the outlook for financial technology…
+Let’s take a look at 11 statistics that give us a glimpse at the outlook for financial technology…

 - Improving productivity (71%) and customer experience (70%) are the key drivers of these investment decisions (Lloyds Bank)